pypi/warehouse/docs/user/attestations/index.md

 <!--[[ preview('index-attestations') ]]-->

-These pages document PyPI's implementation of index attestations ([PEP 740]), including in-toto attestation predicates specific to PyPI itself.
+These pages document PyPI's implementation of digital attestations ([PEP 740]), including in-toto attestation predicates specific to PyPI itself.

 ## Quick background

-*Index attestations* enable package maintainers as well as third parties (such as the index itself, external auditors, etc.) to *cryptographically sign* for uploaded packages.
+*Digital attestations* enable package maintainers as well as third parties (such as the index itself, external auditors, etc.) to *cryptographically sign* for uploaded packages.